-The secondary research aims and proposed analyses include but are not limited to the following:
+The secondary research aims and proposed analyses include:

-- To examine the shared and unique role of established substance use risk factors in food and substance addictions.
-The proposed analyses will involve a series of hierarchical linear and logistic regressions and / or multivariate analysis of variance, to explore predictors of food addiction, binge eating and substance use. - To determine the weight management support needs of young adults living with excess weight.
+- 1. To examine the shared and unique role of established substance use risk factors in food and substance addictions.
+The proposed analyses will involve a series of hierarchical linear and logistic regressions and/or multivariate analysis of variance, to explore predictors of food addiction, binge eating and substance use. - 2.
+To determine the weight management support needs of young adults living with excess weight.
 The proposed analyses are mixed methods, with a thematic analysis of qualitative data and moderated logistic regressions exploring the relationship between weight status and service use and how this varies by gender, socioeconomic status and ethnicity. - 3.
-To assess the impact of the COVID-19 pandemic on health related behaviours in young adults.
-Proposed analysis will examine these factors using linear regression. - 4.
-To validate self-reported weight against weight by image upload.
-The proposed analyses includes paired t-tests to evaluate differences between the two measures of weight, Pearson correlation to explore the strength of the linear relationship, and Bland-Altman plots to evaluate the degree of agreement.
+To assess the impact of the COVID-19 pandemic on health-related behaviours in young adults.
+Proposed